AleixEF/DynamicFlows/README.md

 docs/ #This will contain useful files that can be adapted or reused for our project and also information files.
 |

-tests/ # To check performance and debugging
-    -context.py # to import the lib packages handling the different path.
-The test files will do: from context import flows, esn

 train_dyn_flow_parallel.py # Execute this file to run the training algorithm for TVNFs evaluate_dyn_flow_parallel.py # Execute this file to run the evaluation program once TVNF models have been trained train_dyn_gmm_parallel.py # Execute this file to run the training algorithm for TV-GMMs evaluate_dyn_gmm_parallel.py # Execute this file to run the evaluation program once TV-GMMs models have been trained
 ```
-## Tests:
-TODO.
-The section under /tests/ require some cleanup and we're working on it.

 ## Examples:
 Here we show an example of how to run the models for a 5-class classification task.
 Most of the help instructions can be obtained by executing `--help` for the concerned .py file.